Karlend/midnight-docs/docs/GTA 5/Lua/memory.md

 * `memory.alloc_u24()`

 ## `memory.alloc_u32`
-`Function allocates memory of size 4 bytes and initializes it to zero.`
+`Function allocates memory of size 4 bytes and initializes it to zero`

 ### Return value